CloudGeometry/cg-devx-docs/docs/developers_guide/cd/delivery.md

 # Continuous Delivery with ArgoCD

 The CG DevX reference implementation provides continuous delivery using a tool called ArgoCD.
 ArgoCD is a declarative, GitOps-based continuous delivery tool for Kubernetes applications.
-This guide provides a beginner-friendly walkthrough on how to work with ArgoCD to manage application deployments in CGDevX.
+This guide provides a beginner-friendly walkthrough on how to work with ArgoCD to manage application deployments in CG DevX.

 ## Overview

-ArgoCD integrates seamlessly with CGDevX to automate the deployment and synchronization of Kubernetes applications.
+ArgoCD integrates seamlessly with CG DevX to automate the deployment and synchronization of Kubernetes applications.
 It continuously monitors the **GitOps Repository** for changes and updates your cluster automatically.
 This guide will help you:

 - Understand ArgoCD's core concepts.
 - Learn how to navigate the ArgoCD UI.